 Guiding in the Keys is one of the most challenging fisheries in the world, and the challenge is addicting for Brandon.
 He is always trying to figure the never-ending chess game that is flats fishing.

 “If I had to say what my favorite part of guiding would be, I’d say hands-down, my clients.
 The fly-fishing community isn’t bound by age or geographical location.
 It’s a brotherhood of like-minded people sharing their passion for water.
 Whether it’s salt or fresh, we are all bonded by the sport.”

 Brandon has become passionate about fishing in tournaments and chasing world records.
-“When you’re looking down the rod at a possible world record or tournament win, you want to have confidence in your equipment,” he says, which is why Make is his reel of choice.
-He recently had the honor of guiding Kat Valillee to the women’s world record permit (21lbs on 6lb tippet).
+“When you’re looking down the rod at a possible world record or tournament win, you want to have confidence in your equipment,” he says, which is why Mako is his reel of choice.
+He recently had the honor of guiding Kat Vallilee to the women’s world record permit (21lbs on 6lb tippet).
 Kat used her Mako 9550 to land the record-breaking fish.

 Consistency, reliability and toughness are the reasons Brandon chooses Mako.
 “Guiding over 280 days a year, I’m happy to have the reels able to withstand all of the harsh environments I put them through.”